The Good Stuff: Growing a little history

 "Now you'll see them all over the yard.
 They multiply."

-And now even two decades since his passing, Lucille has a constant reminder of her longtime husband Robert "R.W."
+And now even two decades since his passing, Lucille has a constant reminder of her longtime husband, Robert “R.W.”
 Collins, deeply rooted and growing all across her Anderson Island property.

-"I just say, look what the Lord has made for me," declared Lucille.
+“I just say, look what the Lord has made for me,” Lucille declared.

 “The Lord has made it for me.”